porter-finance/v1-core/spec/overview.md

 ### Collateral

-Borrowers specify the ERC20 token they would like to use as collateral when creating the bond.
-Only a single collateral type is supported per bond.
+Borrowers specify the ERC20 token(s) they would like to use as collateral when creating the bond.
+One or more collateral tokens are supported per bond.
 The ratio for collateral backing each token is also specified by the borrower at bond creation.
-This "collateralization ratio" prerequisites the minting of new bonds.
+These "backing ratio(s)" control the minting of new bonds.

 ### Convertibility